apecr/vue-firebase-ninja-chat/README.md

 ✔  Firebase initialization complete!
 ```

 After we build the application: `npm run build`.
-And latest deploy the app with `firebase deploy`;
+And latest deploy the app with `firebase deploy`.